Coping with grief: The first Christmas without a loved one

 Posted by AK Lander | On November 13, 2020 00:00

-We asked grief writers and bloggers to share their advice and experiences about coping with the first Christmas after the loss of a loved one.
+Missing a loved one at Christmas?
+This article shares advice and experiences about coping with the first Christmas after the loss of a loved one.

 We all know how overwhelming grief can feel, but when the holidays roll around, the death of a loved one can feel almost unbearable.
-Whether you’ve lost a pet, child, partner or friend, the idea of being without your loved one during Christmas can make the hole in your heart feel even bigger, and your grief more painful.
+Whether you’ve lost a child, partner, friend, or pet, the idea of being without your loved one during Christmas can make the hole in your heart feel even bigger, and your grief more painful.
 In this guide, we share the advice alongside the experiences of three amazing grief writers, so, if you’re missing a loved one at Christmas or are facing the first Christmas without a loved one this year, you can find comfort in knowing you are not alone.

 Nancy from Being With Grief remembers her first Christmas well after the loss of her daughter, Leah.
 “On November 8, 2000, my world changed forever.
 That is the day my 17-year old daughter Leah died.
 She had been in a car accident five days earlier.
 She had massive brain injuries and never regained consciousness.
 To say we were devastated is an understatement.
 I thought my life was over.
 I wanted to withdraw from the land of the living.
 I had no idea how I was going to get from one moment to the next.”

 With Leah’s passing so close to Christmas, Nancy and her family were still coming to terms with her loss when the big day arrived.
-“The first Christmas after Leah died we were still in shock.
+“The first Christmas after Leah died, we were still in shock.
 We had family and Leah’s friends over to our house to decorate our tree.
 Everyone was still reeling and trying to wrap our heads around the fact that she was no longer with us.
-Being together gave us comfort.
+Being together gave us comfort.”

 “The second year we tried to do everything the same way we always did, and it was too hard.
 We expected to see Leah come bounding around the corner at any moment, and she wasn’t there.”